temporalio/documentation/docs/java/task-queues.md

 sidebar_label: Task Queues
 ---

-## What is a Task Queue?

-import SharedTaskQueuesBasic from '../shared/task-queues-basic.md'

-<SharedTaskQueuesBasic
-workflowLink="/docs/java/workflows"
-workerLink="/docs/java/workers"
-/>

-## How to use Task Queues

 In Java, a Task Queue is represented in code by name, as a `string`.
 There are four places where the name of the Task Queue is supplied by the developer.